-- a. the reference to gross premium income in that section shall, for the purposes of section 25A, be deemed to be the gross premium income arising from the authorized insurer's Hong Kong Insurance Business only; and - b. the references to claims outstanding, additional amount for unexpired risks and fund in section 10 shall, for the purposes of section 25A, be deemed to be the claims outstanding, additional amount for unexpired risks and fund respectively arising from the insurer's Hong Kong Insurance Business only. - 19.
-The value of assets and the amounts of liabilities shall be determined in accordance with any applicable valuation regulations rules made under section 59129(1)(a).
-Existing valuation regulations rules at the time of issue of this PN are covered in paragraphs 41 to 51. - 20.
+- 19. The value of assets and the amounts of liabilities shall be determined in accordance with any applicable valuation rules made under section 129(1)(a).
+Existing valuation rules at the time of issue of this PN are covered in paragraphs 41 to 51. - 20.
 Pursuant to section 25A(8), if an authorized insurer is required by law to, and does, maintain assets in a place outside Hong Kong for the sole purpose of making preferential payments to policyholders in respect of claims payable relating to Hong Kong insurance business where the insurer is in liquidation, then the assets to be maintained in Hong Kong by section 25A shall be reduced by the amount of these assets.